How to sell anything to anyone – Sales for Non-Salespeople and Beginners

 Hick Chick Tours creates a unique tourist experience combining laughter and local sightseeing.
 The tours are lead by a Nashville native and standup comedian.
 HCT will also donate a portion of the proceeds to local charities in an effort to contribute to the betterment of Nashville.
 HCT will also partner with downtown businesses in a cross-promotional effort to offer discounts to area restaurants, bars, and attractions and support other downtown businesses.

-When you Create a Business Plan, you’ll need to answer a few questions for yourself.
-Who, what, when, where, why, and how.
-Why is probably the most important question to ask yourself.
+need to answer a few questions for yourself.
+Who, what, when, where, why, and

-· Why? – Core reasons
+Why? – Core reasons

-· Who? – Who is your customer?
+Who? – Who is your customer?

-· What? – Offer + value + competition
+What? – Offer + value + competition

-· Where? – What is the platform?
+Where? – What is the platform?

-· How? – Content delivery
+How? – Content delivery

 Vision Board – if you see it, you can do it or be it.
 It doesn’t have to be anything fancy.
 It can be a cork board with post-it notes on it or a Word document with a picture collage of what you want.
 Put it somewhere that you will see it every day.
 If you see it, you can be it.